llvm/llvm-project/llvm/docs/RISCV/RISCVVectorExtension.rst

      t16: nxv2i32 = RISCVISD::ADD_VL t2, t6, undef:nxv2i32, t15, Constant:i64<4>
    t17: v4i32 = extract_subvector t16, Constant:i64<0>

-VL nodes often have a passthru or mask operand, which are usually set to undef and all ones for fixed length vectors.
+VL nodes often have a passthru or mask operand, which are usually set to ``undef`` and all ones for fixed-length vectors.

-The ``insert_subvector`` and ``extract_subvector`` nodes responsible for wrapping and unwrapping will get combined away, and eventually we will lower all fixed vector types to scalable.
-Note that fixed length vectors at the interface of a function are passed in a scalable vector container.
+The ``insert_subvector`` and ``extract_subvector`` nodes responsible for wrapping and unwrapping will get combined away, and eventually we will lower all fixed-length vector types to scalable.
+Note that fixed-length vectors at the interface of a function are passed in a scalable vector container.

 .. note::

    The only ``insert_subvector`` and ``extract_subvector`` nodes that make it through lowering are those that can be performed as an exact subregister insert or extract.
-This means that any fixed length vector ``insert_subvector`` and ``extract_subvector`` nodes that aren't legalized must lie on a register group boundary, so the exact ``VLEN`` must be known at compile time (i.e. compiled with ``-mrvv-vector-bits=zvl`` or ``-mllvm -riscv-v-vector-bits-max=VLEN``, or have an exact ``vscale_range`` attribute).
+This means that any fixed-length vector ``insert_subvector`` and ``extract_subvector`` nodes that aren't legalized must lie on a register group boundary, so the exact ``VLEN`` must be known at compile time (i.e., compiled with ``-mrvv-vector-bits=zvl`` or ``-mllvm -riscv-v-vector-bits-max=VLEN``, or have an exact ``vscale_range`` attribute).

 Vector predication intrinsics
 -----------------------------